What You Need to Know About California Multiple DUI Law

 - Speeding excessively while impaired

-What to Do After a Multiple DUI Arrest in Fresno?
+What to Do After a Multiple DUI Arrest?

 Taking immediate steps after a DUI arrest is essential.
 Time is of the essence, especially when dealing with DMV deadlines and court appearances.
 Here's what to expect and how to protect yourself: